gaishwarya15/intern-task-2026/README.md

 ## Cost-Effectiveness

-A single feedback request costs roughly **$0.001–0.003** with the default models.
+A single feedback request is low-cost and depends on the provider/model path used.
 Here's how I keep it low:

 **1. Balanced model choice.** I use a stronger primary model for better linguistic quality, but keep the fallback path configurable through the OpenAI `MODEL` environment variable.
 This keeps the system flexible between accuracy-first and cost-first setups.